wshayes/damsso/docs/admin-guide.md

   - Open the tenant to view and copy the signup URL from the **Signup Settings** section
   - **Note**: Signup tokens can only be generated via the admin action, not from the individual tenant form

-#### Tenant Users
+#### Tenant Users ⭐ (PRIMARY TENANT MANAGEMENT)
-- **Purpose**: User-to-tenant memberships with role-based access
+- **Purpose**: User-to-tenant memberships with role-based access (THIS IS WHERE YOU MANAGE TENANT MEMBERS)
 - **What it manages**:
   - Which users belong to which tenants
   - User roles within tenants (member, admin, owner)
-  - External SSO identity IDs
+  - External SSO identity IDs from OIDC/SAML providers
   - Membership active status
+  - Multi-tenant membership (one user can belong to multiple tenants)
 - **When to use**:
-  - **Primary way to manage tenant memberships**
+  - **✅ PRIMARY way to manage tenant memberships**
-  - Adding users to tenants
+  - ✅ Adding existing users to tenants
+  - ✅ Creating new users and immediately assigning them to a tenant
-  - Changing user roles within tenants
+  - ✅ Changing user roles within tenants (member → admin → owner)
-  - Viewing tenant membership history
+  - ✅ Viewing which users belong to which tenants
+  - ✅ Deactivating a user's membership in a specific tenant
+- **Important Notes**:
-- **Note**: This is the recommended way to manage users in a tenant context
+  - This is separate from the "Users" section in Authentication/Authorization
+  - Users must exist in the "Users" section before they can be added as Tenant Users
+  - A user can be a member of multiple tenants with different roles in each
+  - Tenant admins can also manage users via the tenant dashboard at `/tenants/tenant/<slug>/users/`
+- **Common Workflow**:
+  1. Create a User in Authentication/Authorization section (if they don't exist)
+  2. Create a TenantUser entry here linking that User to a Tenant
+  3. Set their role (member, admin, or owner)
+  4. User can now login at `/tenants/login/<tenant-slug>/`

 #### SSO Providers
 - **Purpose**: Per-tenant SSO configuration